oceanprotocol/ocean.py/READMEs/predict-eth.md

 numpy.savetxt(filename, X, delimiter=",", header="Datetime,predicted-ETH-value")
 ```

-Now, publish the file to a remote location.
+### 4.2 Put the csv online

 Here's one way, using github CLI.
 (Use whatever you wish:)

 Open a new console, and do the following.
 Fill in <username> with your github username, and chooose a name of your new github repo with <reponame>.
 ```console